 Date and Recipient's Address

-The beginning of your new customer welcome letter should include the date of the letter and your recipient's mailing address, all aligned left.
+The beginning of your welcome letter should include the date of the letter and your recipient's mailing address, all aligned to the left border.

 The recipient's address box should typically include:

 In this section of your new customer letter, you will typically greet your recipient by name, followed by a comma or colon.

 Whether you greet the recipient with their first name (i.e., Jane), or more formally, a prefix and last name (i.e., Dear Ms. Doe), depends on your relationship with the customer.
 Generally, since this is a formal letter, you should be formal with every client regardless of your relationship.